 Kids are drawn to the outdoors—whether they’re playing in someone’s yard or asking, “Are we there yet?” during a family trip.
 They are one hundred percent sure hidden gems are waiting to be discovered outside, and I can’t say that I blame them.
 Some of my best memories were created while exploring the outdoors around my neighborhood.

 And after the past few years we’ve had, it’s certainly more than just kids who are drawn to the outdoors.
-In fact, the National Park Service had a record number of visitors to their most famous parks in 2021.
-If planning a trip to a national park is on your family’s bucket list, we want to help!
+The National Park Service had a record number of visitors to their most famous parks in 2021, and we suspect the number of visitors isn’t slowing down soon.
+If planning a trip to a national park is on your family’s bucket list, we want to help.

 Read on for everything you need to know about traveling to a national park with your kids—from the best time to visit to what to pack for your adventures.
-Plus, one mom who’s visited six national parks with her kids is sharing her tips for making the most out of your family’s national parks trip.
+Plus, one mom who’s visited six national parks with her kids is sharing her tips for making the most out of your family’s national park getaway!

 Choosing a National Park for Your Family

-Located in sunny Florida, the Everglades National Park is around 2,400 miles which makes it the third-largest park.
+Located in sunny Florida, the Everglades National Park is around 7,800 square miles.
 You and your family can enjoy bike trails, a boat ride through the Everglades where you can see alligators and manatees, and hiking.
 There are also three different entrances to the park—Homestead, Miami, and Everglades City—where you have access to various ranger-led programs.

 The National Park Service also offers an online tool to help you find a park nearby that suits your family’s needs.